Skip to Main Content

 Well, I wrote my Novel.
 What now?

-Congratulations!
+If you managed to write at least 50,000 words in the month of November, congratulations!
 You have won NaNoWriMo!
 This is a great accomplishment, and you deserve a break!

 Once you are ready to continue, the next step forward will be to start the editing and publishing processes.
 NaNoWriMo offers many partnerships with editing software and publishing companies.
 These offers can be found under "Writer's Resources" in your NaNoWriMo profile.